PARALOGISM

 so some S are not P the conclusion is negative

-In a valid syllogism, the medium term must be distributed at least once
+In a valid syllogism, the middle term must be distributed at least once.

 no M is P M is distributed (universal).